The Hull City Tigers Customer Charter is available free of charge, from the main reception or Tiger Leisure at the KCOM Stadium.

 In all cases, ticket allocation will be as set out in "away matches" above.

-If a match is postponed before kick off, ticket holders should retain their ticket counterfoils and will be entitled to free admission to the re-arranged game.
+A refund can be issued if a match is re-arranged before kick-off.
+Alternatively, ticket holders should retain their ticket counterfoils and will be entitled to free admission to the re-arranged game.

-Details of how they will be able to obtain such tickets for the re-arranged game will be announced in the local media.
+Details of how tickets can be obtained for the re-arranged game will be announced in the local media.

 If the match is abandoned after kick off spectators will be entitled to half price admission to the re-arranged game.